 How fast can hair actually grow?

-The American Academy of Dermatology says that hair grows about 1/2 inch per month on average which is about 6 inches of hair per year.
+Hair grows about 1/2 inch per month on average which is about 6 inches of hair per year.
 But you can grow upwards of an inch each month or as little as a centimeter.
 This depends on the individual, their lifestyle (diet, exercise, stress levels), and if they’re taking supplements for hair growth.

 Does cutting your hair actually make your hair grow out quicker?

-Cutting your hair more often or getting trims exactly when your hair dresser recommends it isn’t going to make your hair grow any faster.
+Cutting your hair more often or getting trims exactly when your hairdresser recommends it isn’t going to make your hair grow any faster.
 I used to get a trim every 2 to 3 months and I realized it was getting to be counterproductive.